Sonicx21themaster/anxiety/scenes/act3.md

 publish("act3",["dd",6]);
 ```

-r: ^Fuck^ yeah!
+r: Frick yeah!
 I believe in you, babe!
 Kill it! <3

 (#act3a)